It is necessary to speak of HOPE.

 Now, before continuing with this passage from Tomberg, I want to insert something that is germane to the Jesuitism Tomberg praises here.
 It is likewise germane to the very core of this website.

 For there was another key factor in the Jesuit regeneration of the Church, beyond the spiritual exercises.
 Because, after the passing of St. Ignatius of Loyola, the Jesuits became enflamed with passion for the Sacred Heart of Jesus!

 Now, St. Claude La Colombiere provided the bridge by which her vision of the Sacred Heart of Jesus became central to Jesuitism … (The interested reader may find much more by following the links I have given as well as our Sacred Heart archive of posts.
 But I will add that it was in Paray-le-Monial that this website was born as my soul was gradually transformed in ongoing prayer by the relics of St. Claude and St. Margaret Mary …)

 Our main point here is that the Reformation attack on Christian tradition was not only combatted via the Jesuit exercitia spiritualia, but also with a fiery new impulse to attach human hearts to the Heart of Jesus.

-For while he mentions neither St. Margaret Mary, nor St. Claude, it is clear from the context, as well as the time he gives (‘the second half of the Seventeenth Century’) that he means nothing other than the great revelation of Paray-le-Monial.
+For while he mentions neither St. Margaret Mary, nor St. Claude, it is clear from the context, as well as the time given (‘the second half of the Seventeenth Century’) that he means nothing other than the great revelation of Paray-le-Monial.